vuejs/blog/posts/vue-2-eol.md

 **After December 31, 2023, Vue 2 will no longer receive new features, updates, or fixes, though it will still be available on all existing distribution channels (CDNs, package managers, Github, etc).**

+In other words, your applications will continue to work, but you will get deprecation warnings from your package mananger reminding you that Vue 2 is no longer a supported version.

 ## What’s Next

 Vue 3 has been the default version of Vue since February 7, 2022.
 Users who have migrated have enjoyed: